Information for New Students | Episcopal High School

 In addition to working with faculty and identified students, the Crosland Academic Support Team partners with students diagnosed with learning or medical challenges to create an equitable learning environment by providing an Academic Accommodation Plan.

-For students seeking an Academic Accommodation Plan, a current (within three years of submission) full neuropsychological evaluation with a diagnosed and coded condition that shows how learning is impeded must be submitted to the school.
+For students seeking an Academic Accommodation Plan, a current (within three years of submission) full neuropsychological or psychoeducational evaluation with a diagnosed and coded condition that shows how learning is impeded must be submitted to the school.
 Please note that pediatrician or therapist letters are not acceptable for long-term accommodations, and not all recommendations from the clinician are guaranteed.
 If indicated on the enrollment form that your student would like to be considered for accommodations, the Director of Academic Support will review the testing and determine what EHS can support.

 If a student does not meet the above criteria but would like to pursue accommodations.
 The following steps should be followed/occur: